european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ### Faucet

-The onboarding agent also allows to hand out funds on evan.network testcore to allow easier developing on the test environment.
+The onboarding agent also allows to hand out funds on European Public Network testcore to allow easier developing on the test environment.
 For this the `smart-agents/faucet/handout` endpoint can be used.

 A Gitter based chatbot can also be configured to handout funds via Gitter chats.